-A heat event starting Friday, July 11, 2025 will possibly continue into Thursday, July 17, 2025 for some areas.
+A multi-day heat event is beginning on Tuesday, June 30, 2026.
 Stay update to date on everything you need to know about Environment Canada's most recent extreme heat warning for Halton Region.

 Hot and humid air can also bring deteriorating air quality and can result in the Air Quality Health Index approaching the high risk category.